Oenothera lindheimeri: Cultivation

-Oenothera lindheimeri is commonly grown as an ornamental plant.
-It is used in either garden beds or pots for accent colour and a delicate texture.
+Oenothera lindheimeri is an ornamental plant.
+It is used in either garden beds or pots.
 It grows best in full sun and can survive lengthy periods of drought.

 Several cultivars have been selected for varying flower color, from nearly pure white in 'Whirling Butterflies' to darker pink in 'Cherry Brandy' and 'Siskiyou Pink'.
-In some, the petals are white at dawn then turning pink before falling off at dusk.
+In some cultivars, the petals are white at dawn then turn pink before falling off at dusk.

-Although a perennial rated USDA Zone 5(6)-9 for hardiness it may not overwinter reliably, and is often treated as an annual outside its native areas.
+Although a perennial rated USDA Zone 6-9 for hardiness it may not overwinter reliably, and is often treated as an annual.
 In colder climates a heavy winter mulch is necessary.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

 Etymology

-Oenothera: Etymology is uncertain, but it is believed to be derived from the Greek words οίνος θήρα (oinos thera) meaning "wine seeker".
+Oenothera: Etymology is uncertain, but it is believed to be derived from the Greek phrase οίνος θήρα (oinos thera) meaning "wine seeker".

 Gaura: Derived from Greek γαῦρος (gaûros) meaning "superb".
 Named in reference to the stature and floral display of some species in this genus.

-Lindheimeri: Named for Ferdinand Lindheimer (1801–79), who discovered the plant Lindheimera texana.
+Lindheimeri: The plant is named for German-American botanist Ferdinand Lindheimer (1801–79).